AWolf81/snowpack-chrome-preact-popup-demo/README.md

 > ✨ Bootstrapped with Create Snowpack App (CSA).

+**Note** Added snowpack-web-ext plugin and updated snowpack config because Chrome complaint about the __snowpack__ folder.

 ## Available Scripts

 ### npm start

-Runs the app in the development mode.
+Runs the app in the development mode and opens a Chrome browser with the extension loaded.
-Open http://localhost:8080 to view it in the browser.

-The page will reload if you make edits.
+Extension reloads by triggering a new action once re-build completed.
 You will also see any lint errors in the console.

 ### npm test